whos-gabi/open-gradebook-service/README.md

 }
 ```

 Set the `JWT_SECRET` env variable before starting the server; both the login route and the `roleMiddleware` rely on it for signing and verifying tokens.
+After a successful login the sanitized user is cached in an in-memory context store keyed by the JWT, so future `/graphql` requests can access the already-fetched user via `req.context.user` after the token is verified by `roleMiddleware`.

+## 📊 GraphQL (WIP)

+- `POST /graphql` – teacher-only GraphQL endpoint (Apollo Server).
+Run the `getTeacherClasses` query to receive `{ totalClasses, classes[] }` including grade info, academic year, taught subject, and whether the teacher is the homeroom lead.
+GraphiQL (Apollo Sandbox) is enabled when `NODE_ENV !== 'production'`.

 ## 📂 Project Structure